smf-steve/parse_options/clo_MUSING.md

 1. Use ":{default}"  to define a default value
    - hence "::" defines an option value with a wildcard default value
 1. each variable is considered a regular expression
-1. a list of thins ca be separated by either a pipe (|) or a space
+1. a list of things can be separated by either a pipe (|) or a space
    - e.g.,
      - style="early modern apostrophus vinculum"
      - style="early | modern | apostrophus | vinculum"